- Future Students

 Architects do get some training in acoustics, Otte said.
 But Otte and his colleagues at Holst knew from the start that they needed world-class acousticians as partners on the project – especially since one of the goals was to create a concert hall that boasts what he called “the most acoustically pure space in the state of Oregon.”

 Otte turned to Russell Cooper of Jaffe Holden, a nationally known architectural consulting and acoustic design firm.
 Jaffe Holden’s portfolio includes projects at the Seattle Opera House, the Terrace Theater at The Kennedy Center, The Hollywood Bowl and the new Academy Museum of Motion Pictures in Los Angeles.

 Cooper brought another qualification to the job: He’s a musician who earned a double major at the University of Hartford in percussion performance and engineering acoustics.
 He’s played timpani with the Norwalk Symphony Orchestra in Connecticut since 1981.
 (Jaffe Holden designed the acoustical performance and details of the Norwalk Concert Hall.)

-That experience performing music gives Cooper the language to speak to musicians like Dr. Steven Zielke, OSU’s Patricia Valian Reser professor of music and director of choral studies, who’s been involved with the development of the Arts and Education Complex since the beginning.
+That experience performing music gives Cooper the language to speak to musicians like Dr. Steven Zielke, OSU’s Patricia Valian Reser professor of music and director of choral studies, who’s been involved with the development of the Patricia Valian Reser Center for the Creative Arts since the beginning.